Antony W. Diamond: Biography

-He was born in Calcutta, India, Diamond developed a passion for birdwatching and bird-banding in childhood, beginning at the age of seven.
+He was born in Calcutta, India but grew up in southern England and Wales where he developed a passion for birdwatching and bird-ringing in childhood, beginning at the age of seven.
 He trained at British bird observatories during his youth, gaining early experience in avian fieldwork.
 He studied zoology at the University of Cambridge, where he earned his undergraduate degree, and subsequently completed his master’s and doctorate at the University of Aberdeen.
-His Ph.D. focused on the ecology of tropical seabirds of Aldabra Atoll in the Indian Ocean.
+His Ph.D. focused on the ecology of tropical seabirds of Aldabra Atoll in the Indian Ocean. where he participated in the Royal Society Expedition to Aldabara Atoll 1967-69.

 Career

 Diamond went on to study West Indian bird ecology with David Lack at the Edward Grey Institute in Oxford (1970–72).

 From 1973 to 1975, he worked as Scientific Administrator of Cousin Island Nature Reserve in the Seychelles, studying the endemic Seychelles Warbler, Hawksbill Turtle breeding biology, and writing the original management plan for the island as well as drafting legislation for its protection.

 He went to the University of Nairobi, Kenya, as lecturer/senior lecturer in Zoology from 1976 to 1980, supervising graduate students on many projects including cheetah ecology, ostrich breeding biology, feeding behaviour of zebra, and African Fish Eagle biology, with his own research on honeyguide feeding ecology and African forest bird distribution.

 Between 1981 and 1985, Diamond wrote Save the Birds for the International Council for Bird Preservation (now BirdLife International) under contract to a German publisher.

 Diamond began his Canadian career in 1983, as a contract researcher for the Canadian Wildlife Service (CWS), contributing to projects including the four-volume Canadian Atlas of Bird Banding (1921–1995).